Benchmark

 As AI-driven automation and data analysis become more prevalent, the nature of many jobs will shift from routine, process-oriented tasks to roles that require more strategic thinking and creative problem-solving.

-For instance, in fields like marketing and finance, where data analysis and decision-making are key, generative AI is enabling professionals to focus more on strategy and less on the granular details of data processing.
+For instance, in fields like marketing and finance, where data analysis and decision-making are key, generative AI, including custom generative AI models, is enabling professionals to focus more on strategy and less on the granular details of data processing.
 This shift is creating a demand for skills like critical thinking, adaptability, and strategic planning, over traditional technical skills.

 Moreover, roles that were once heavily reliant on human input are being reimagined.
 A marketer, for instance, now needs to understand how to interpret AI-generated insights and use them to devise comprehensive strategies.
 Similarly, in sectors like customer service, AI’s ability to handle routine inquiries is allowing human agents to tackle more complex, nuanced customer interactions.